 Bicycles are permitted on trains every weekday except from 7:00 a.m. to 9:00 a.m. and 4:00 p.m. to 6:00 p.m.

-On Saturdays, Sundays and holidays, bicycles are allowed on trains all day.
+On Saturdays, Sundays and holidays (excluding July 3), bicycles are allowed on trains all day.
 If you board the train with your bicycle before the hours listed above and your trip extends into those hours, the CTA allows you to finish your trip.

 If trains are crowded, the use of trains by cyclists may be restricted by the rail operator as appropriate.
-Bicycles are not permitted on trains July 3.